 - HIGHER GAS PRICES WON’T STOP RECORD MEMORIAL DAY TRAVEL, AAA SAYS – From Tribune.com

 - This Is Going to Be the Worst Road Trip Weekend Ever – From Time.com

 Work With Your Teen To Promote Driving Safety This Summer

 With school being out for the summer, more teen drivers will be out on our Central Florida roads.
 At the Law Firm of Michael T. Gibson, P.A., we want your teen to stay safe on the roads this summer and year around.
-If you or a loved one have been involved in a car accident, it is important that you contact an experienced Orlando Auto Accident Lawyer immediately.
+If you or a loved one have been involved in a car accident, it is important that you contact an experienced car accident lawyer in Orlando immediately.
 Our experienced team of accident attorneys can help you obtain compensation for medical bills, future medical treatment, loss of wages, pain and suffering, etc. Feel free to fill out our quick contact form on our website to discuss your legal options in greater detail.